dhdsolar/dem_getter/GettingStartedInArcPro.md

 ![](images/tutorial4.PNG)

 5) Ensure that the clone is now listed as the active environment (if not, open the environments dialog again, right click your new environment, and select activate), then navigate to the "Add Packages" tab.
-Search for **pyproj**, then click "Install."  **If you don't see pyproj**, try navigating to the 'updates' tab next to 'add packages' and 'update all' above the list of packages.
-Once this is complete, search for pyrpoj again.
+Search for the missing module, then click "Install."  **If you don't see the needed module**, try navigating to the 'updates' tab next to 'add packages' and 'update all' above the list of packages.
+Once this is complete, search for the module again.

 ![](images/tutorial5.png)